 NICOLA VALENTINI

-He studied Latin, Greek and Philosophy.
-Then, he graduated in cello at the Conservatory of Parma under the guidance of E. Contini and studied composition with F. Agostinelli and conducting with G. Serembe in Parma, Pescara and Faenza.
-He also dedicated himself to constant in-depth analysis of the vocal and instrumental repertoire of the seventeenth and eighteenth century under the guidance of Ottavio Dantone, hence working on the scores of renown authors, as well as on unpublished ones.
-He has collaborated to the organization of concerts and recording sessions, and to the staging of oratories and operas.
+After his classical studies, he graduated in cello at the Conservatory of Parma, under the guidance of E. Contini, and at the same time, he studied composition with F. Agostinelli, and conducting with G. Serembe in Parma, Pescara and Faenza.
+In addition, he devoted himself to constant in-depth study of the interpretation of the vocal and instrumental repertoire of the 17th/18th century under the guidance of Ottavio Dantone, studing well-known and unpublished scores, supporting him in concerts, recordings, oratorios and above all, opera.

-In his role as an assistant, Valentini took part in important productions at the Teatro alla Scala in Milan, Teatro La Fenice in Venice, Teatro Comunale in Ferrara, Teatro Alighieri in Ravenna, Metropole of Lausanne, Opéra National du Rhin in Strasbourg, Palau de Les Arts in Valencia, Teatro Campoamor in Oviedo, and Glyndebourne and Salzburg Festivals.
+As associate conductor he took part in significant productions at the Teatro alla Scala in Milan, La Fenice in Venice, Teatro Comunale in Ferrara, Teatro Alighieri in Ravenna, Teatro Verdi in Trieste, Metropole in Lausanne, Opéra National du Rhin in Strasbourg, Palau de Les Arts in Valencia, Teatro Campoamor in Oviedo and at the prestigious Glyndebourne and Salzburg Festivals.

-In December 2010, he successfully made his debut on the podium.
-Ever since, he has given concerts all around Europe as a conductor and a cellist.
-He has conducted orchestras on both modern and period instruments.
-Among them: the Orchestra del Maggio Musicale Fiorentino, Opera Orchestre National Montpellier, I Pomeriggi Musicali in Milan, Haydn Orchestra in Bozen, Philharmonic Orchestra in Brno, Orchestra Toscanini in Parma, Orchestra Sinfonica Principato de Asturia in Oviedo, Virtuosi Brunenses, Orchestra Sinfonica Rossini in Pesaro and Filharmonie in Brno.
+He made his successful debut in December 2010 and subsequently gave concerts all over Europe as a conductor and a concert cellist, conducting various ensembles with modern and period instruments, including Orchestra del Maggio Musicale Fiorentino, Opera Orchestre National Montpellier, I Pomeriggi Musicali di Milano, Orchestra Haydn di Bolzano, Orchestra Filarmonica di Brno, Orchestra La Toscanini di Parma, Orchestra Sinfonica Principato de Asturia di Oviedo, Virtuosi Brunenses, Orchestra Sinfonica Rossini di Pesaro, Filharmonie di Brno.

 DOLCE CONCENTO ENSEMBLE